Welcome, dancers! To get started, simply select one of the three options below:

 Dancers of all ages and abilities, interests and backgrounds: you are welcome here.

-Check out our advice for new students right here.
+Check out our advice for Joy of Motion newcomers.

 What Level Should I Take?

-The answer is different for everyone!
-Level recommendations are generalizations and even Beginner-level class can be challenging if you’re returning to dance after some time away — your body and muscle-memory need time to acclimate!
-We often recommend erring on the side of a lower level, even for students with dance experience, to enable you to ease into class and adapt to the teacher’s specific style.
+Level recommendations are generalizations and even lower-level class can be challenging if you’re returning to dance after some time away — your body and muscle-memory need time to acclimate!
+We recommend erring on the side of a lower level to enable you to ease into class and adapt to the teacher’s specific style.

 That said, do not worry if you don’t pick the right level the first time around.
-The best way to know what works is to try and our instructors are accustomed to working with a broad range of dancers.
+Our instructors are accustomed to working with a broad range of dancers, even within a single level.
 We suggest speaking to your instructor to get feedback or talking with a studio staff member afterward.
 We are happy to work with you to find the right fit.
-Below is a quick run-down:
+Below is more information on each level:

 - Basics 1: if you have never before taken a class in the specific style, we suggest signing up for an Series Class at the Basics Level.
 These classes run for multiple weeks and provide cumulative training — and they’re a great way to start dancing!